wegfawefgawefg/flappy-fetus/README.md

 - score on end screen?
 - please stop working on this

-# music
+# assets

-- title
-- play
-- gameover
-- win sound
+- ai generated or zero rights stuff

 # sounds